daniel-hain/ML_course_maastricht/README.md

 * [Silge, Julia (2020).
 Supervised Machine Learning Case Studies in R. Online course](https://supervised-ml-course.netlify.app/): Great interactive course Julia took out of DataCamp to offer it for free instead.
 Fully updated to the tidymodels workflow.
 YOU ALL SHOULD DO IT!

 ## Natural Language Processing

+* [Julia Silge and David Robinson (2020).
+Text Mining with R: A Tidy Approach, O’Reilly.](https://www.tidytextmining.com/): Great introduction to the `tidytext` ecosystem and NLP in R by the package makers.
+* [Emil Hvidfeldt and Julia Silge (2020).
+Supervised Machine Learning for Text Analysis in R](https://smltar.com/): More advanced introduction to SML based on textual data.

 ## Further topics of (potential) interest